t4ol1n/tif/examples/claimcheck/README.txt

 -----------
 This pattern shows how to improve message throughput and reduce load on your service bus.
 The claim check pattern is one of the Enterprise Integration patterns explained at http://www.eaipatterns.com/StoreInLibrary.html.
 It refers to the baggage check in and claim at airports.
-The passenger checks in his luggage where it is handled spearately and reclaims is at the destination.
+The passenger checks in his luggage where it is handled separately and reclaims is at the destination.

 Another nice article about the claim check pattern can be found here: http://www.ibm.com/developerworks/websphere/library/techarticles/1006_kharlamov/1006_kharlamov.html